[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 Now, let’s start practicing how to pronounce the consonants.

-Consonants? already sounds difficult, right?
+Consonants? already sounds complicated, right?

 I will briefly explain concepts.